ecn310/course-project-development/Paper Summaries.md

 _Link_: https://scholar.google.com/scholar?hl=en&as_sdt=0%2C33&q=economic+growth+and+development&oq=
 > [!NOTE]
 > (The direct link shows an error - so to access the pdf, please click on the link above and go to the third link, which is an academia pdf. )

+_How I found this paper_: Detailed search on Google Scholar.

 _Big Picture Question_: How does the Human Development Index specifically impact GDP growth in African countries between 1990 and 2015?